-In light of that, there comes timely advice in Issue #140, March/April, 2013, of “Backwoods Home Magazine” from Claire Wolfe.
+In light of that, there comes timely advice from Claire Wolfe in the March/April, 2013, “Backwoods Home Magazine” (Issue #140).
 She gives excellent tips on how to hide your guns–and find them later.
 That can be a challenge.

 One important tip.
 Don’t take your cell phone with you when you’re caching.
 At the very least, shut it off.

 An excerpt of Wolfe’s article follows.
 You’ll want to be sure you have a look at the whole thing by clicking on the link below.

 Hiding a gun